 The Bergen Card

-The Bergen Card is a discount pass that provides free and discounted entry to more than 30 museums and attractions in Bergen.
-The card comes in 24, 48, and 72-hour versions.
 The use of Bergen’s public buses is also included in the card, as well as the train journey to and from the Bergen airport.
 Some of the city’s top attractions that are included in the card are:

 • Several of the city’s museums, such as the Old Bergen Museum, Bergen’s Maritime Museum, the Norwegian fisheries museum, and several more.

-• Several interesting landmarks, such as the Fjell Fortress, the Rosenkrantz tower, and among many others, the Fantoft Stave Church.
+• Several interesting landmarks, such as the Fjell Fortress, the Rosenkrantz Tower, and among many others, the Fantoft Stave Church.

 • A 25% discount to Bergen’s aquarium between March and October or free entry between November and February.